Reviews You Can Rely On

 Livability

 The Distance Adaptor is built as a single wall tent with no vestibule and one door that is erected with the use of two poles on the outside of the tent.
-While it does provide enough room to snuggle down with somebody that you know pretty well, the space inside is tight laterally.
+While it provides enough room to snuggle down with somebody you know pretty well, the space inside is tight laterally.
 We found ourselves against the sides of the fabric.
-If trying to fit your gear and all the rest in the tent, its best at your head or your feet, but it lacks comfort and space with two people.
+If trying to fit your gear and all the rest in the tent, it's best at your head or your feet, but it lacks comfort and space with two people.
 Since there is only one door, you need to crawl over the other person at night to get out.
-We do appreciate, however, that most people, just around 6" can sit up without their head touching the top of the fabric.
+However, we appreciate that most people, just around 6 feet can sit up without their head touching the top of the fabric.

 black diamond distance adaptor tent ultralight tent review - while the space is super luxurious for one, its a bit cramped for...